HiPhish/info.vim/HACKING.rst

    .. note::

-      I have seen files which  begin with `^_` only instead of `^_^L`,  but the info manual says the former is correct.
+      I have seen files which  begin with `^_` only instead of `^_^L`,  but the Info manual says the former is correct.

 Emacs local variables
    These are used by Emacs similar to the `vim:...` modeline.